sk00t3r/ubuntu-ion3/README.md

-# Installing The ion 3.x.x wallet on Ubuntu.
+# Installing the iond 3.x.x wallet on Ubuntu.

 # Note: